-According to the latest economic outlook prepared by the Florida Legislature Office of Economic and Demographic Research in July 2012, Florida's growth rates are gradually returning to more typical levels but will take a few more years to fully recover from the last recession.
-These expectations are consistent with the significant reductions in future population forecasts prepared by the Bureau of Economic and Business Research (BEBR) at the University of Florida.
-According to BEBR, the State's population is currently expected to reach 21.0 million by 2020.
+According to the latest economic outlook prepared by the Florida Legislature Office of Economic and Demographic Research in August 2013, Florida's population growth rates are forecast to continue strengthening, showing increasing rates over the next few years.
+These expectations are consistent with the future population forecasts prepared by the Bureau of Economic and Business Research (BEBR) at the University of Florida.
+According to BEBR, the State's population is currently expected to reach 21.1 million by 2020.
 Graph 1.3 depicts population estimates for all regions served by the Department-owned and Department-operated facilities.
-South Florida population is expected to increase approximately 500 thousand by 2020, followed by Central Florida and Tampa with 400 thousand each.
+South Florida population is expected to increase approximately 500 thousand by 2020, followed by Central Florida with 400 thousand and Tampa with 300 thousand.
 Affordable housing and the gradual improvement of the economy should have a substantial effect on Florida's population growth over the next several years.